Psychedelic renaissance: A status update on psychedelics and MDMA in therapy

 He has been associated with the research unit Psykforsk – Innovative treatment research, at the Hospital in Østfold, since 2018.
 He is a certified MDMA-assisted psychotherapist under the auspices of the Multidisciplinary Association for Psychedelic Studies (MAPS) and has himself received MDMA-assisted psychotherapy as part of this education.

 Ivar Goksøyr has been a therapist in a larger European multicenter study that looked at MDMA-assisted therapy for PTSD and is now a therapist in the world's first study that looks at MDMA-assisted therapy for depression.
 He collaborates with several national and international research environments on new studies.
-He has published both scientific and popular science on the subject, in addition to presenting at international conferences on psychedelic therapy.
+He has published both scientifically and popularly on the subject, in addition to presenting at international conferences on psychotherapy in general and psychedelic therapy in particular.

 Psykforsk has also been responsible for establishing the first Norwegian and Nordic offer of ketamine treatment for depression.
 Ivar also has experience with psychedelic integration therapy for clients who have received such treatment at private clinics.